huggingface/huggingface-llama-recipes/README.md

 ## Model Fine Tuning:

-It is often not enough to run inference on the model, you would also need to fine tune the model on some custom dataset.
-We have got you covered.
+It is often not enough to run inference on the model.
+Many times, you need to fine-tune the model on some custom dataset.
+Here are some scripts showing how to fine-tune the models.

 Fine tune models on your custom dataset:
 * [Fine tune Llama 3.2 Vision on a custom dataset](./Llama-Vision%20FT.ipynb)